- Oops!Something went wrong.Please try again later.

 When you buy and hold a stock for the long term, you definitely want it to provide a positive return.
 But more than that, you probably want to see it rise more than the market average.
 Unfortunately for shareholders, while the Stanley Black & Decker, Inc. (NYSE:SWK) share price is up 82% in the last five years, that's less than the market return.
 However, more recent buyers should be happy with the increase of 27% over the last year.

 In his essay The Superinvestors of Graham-and-Doddsville Warren Buffett described how share prices do not always rationally reflect the value of a business.
 One imperfect but simple way to consider how the market perception of a company has shifted is to compare the change in the earnings per share (EPS) with the share price movement.

-Over half a decade, Stanley Black & Decker managed to grow its earnings per share at 0.9% a year.
-This EPS growth is slower than the share price growth of 9.6% per year, over the same period.
-So it's fair to assume the market has a higher opinion of the business than it did five years ago.
+Over half a decade, Stanley Black & Decker managed to grow its earnings per share at 5.2% a year.
+This EPS growth is lower than the 13% average annual increase in the share price.
+This suggests that market participants hold the company in higher regard, these days.
 That's not necessarily surprising considering the five-year track record of earnings growth.